Somebody sent me a note, said you better look at that because that's not what happened.

 That's leftists.

-But I believe Trump when he says he wants to make America great again, and I believe Trump when he says he wants as many people as possible to do well, get rich as he says it.
+And I believe Trump when he says he wants as many people as possible to do well, get rich as he says it.

-Now, uh so I think we could safely say that that Trump was not actually his focal point here was not saying, yeah, yeah, now I can be honest, yeah, I want to raise the minimum wage.
+Now, so I think we could safely say that Trump was not actually, his focal point here was not saying, yeah, yeah, now I can be honest.

-I don't think that's what I think that's what they want people to think that they got him to say.
+I don't think that's what, I think that's what they want people to think that they got him to say.

-Hillary stack had a Hillary stay.
+The Hillary stack had a Hillary stack.

-I've I've mingled the two.
+I've mingled the two.

 This was Anderson Cooper 360 last night.